Cetearyl Alcohol – Natural Fatty Alcohol Blend for Cosmetic Formulations

 -

-Makeup Products: Enhance the smoothness and consistency of makeup products, like foundations, by incorporating Cetearyl Alcohol for an even, creamy application.
+Makeup Products: Enhances the smoothness and consistency of makeup products like foundations by incorporating Cetearyl Alcohol for an even, creamy application.

 Storage Guidelines